 Muslin is an inexpensive, medium-weight, woven cotton fabric with a long history, dating back to the 17th century.
 It was most often used in dressmaking back then, as it’s a breathable fabric that drapes well.
 But it also holds dye and paint very well, which moved it into the world of theater, and, eventually, photography.

 Muslin can be used in its natural, unbleached state as a soft white backdrop, which makes it a great choice for situations in which a clean, uncluttered photo backdrop is needed.
-Ramp it up a notch with some applied color, and you've got an airbrushed or hand-painted muslin, which lends a soft, mottled look to backgrounds.
-It can even be pattern-stamped, like retro-print muslins, for a fun, nostalgic look.
+Ramp it up a notch with some applied color, and you’ve got an airbrushed or hand-painted muslin, which lends a soft, mottled look to backgrounds.

 Pros of Muslin

 If you’re looking for a photography backdrop that can take a beating and still look great, muslin is it.
 No other backdrop is as portable and as forgiving as muslin is.
 You can crumple it up and throw it into a corner and it will still look great.
 In fact, crumpling is the better approach with most muslin backdrops, as folding can introduce long creases that detract from muslin’s signature weathered, feathered look.
-(Yes, you can buy carry bags for them, but you can also do like lots of other photographers do and just stuff them into pillowcases for storage and transport.)

 See more: How to Get Wrinkles Out of Muslin